Decision Tree

 As the tree progresses, the decision-maker must evaluate the pros and cons of each choice and decide which outcome is most desirable.
 The tree will continue to branch out until the decision-maker reaches a terminal node, or leaf, which represents the final decision.

-background image
+blog image

-What is a decision tree in computer vision?
+Application of decision tree in computer vision

 cta banner